South Korean President: I'll resign if that's what parliament wants

 "Park can't even decide on her own to resign from the Presidency, she is letting the National Assembly decide," EPM told CNN.

+A spokesman for the opposition Minjoo Party accused the President of trying to create "orderly confusion," and vowed to proceed with impeachment.

+"Saenuri should not play 'trickster' games anymore and should participate in the impeachment process," Ki Dong-min said.

-"She's trying to buy some time," Ingyu Oh, professor of sociology at Korea University, told CNN.
+"(Park) is trying to buy some time," Ingyu Oh, professor of sociology at Korea University, told CNN.

 He predicted that it could take months for the National Assembly to hammer out a solution, giving Park an opportunity to "start thinking about her own way out, (such as) finding a next president who will pardon her."